 The employees and consultants did not have spare cash with which to pay the tax bill.
-We suggested that they be awarded bonuses which are used to pay the tax.
+Therefore, we suggested that the company award them bonuses to pay the tax.
 We worked through the grossing up calculations.
 The bonus payments were deductible for corporation tax purposes.

-The process that has to be followed with HMRC to arrive at a final determination can be very unsatisfactory to the employees who will face uncertainty for quite a long period as to what their tax liability will be.
+The process that has to be followed with HMRC to arrive at a final determination can be very unsatisfactory to the employees who will face uncertainty for an extended period as to what their tax liability will be.
 If the employee reports a value which turns out to be lower than the HMRC’s idea of the value of the shares, then the employee is liable to interest on the unpaid tax and at the discretion of HMRC penalties.

 The position on how consultants should report share awards to HMRC is not free from doubt.
 There is no specific legislative guidance.

-Employers do have to report the award of shares to employees by 6 July each year following the award.
-Reporting is via the PAYE reporting portal.
+Employers have to report the award of shares to employees by the 6th of July each year following the award.
+Reporting is done via the PAYE reporting portal.
 HMRC provide no guidance on whether reports should be made for consultants.
-Best practice is to report awards of shares to consultants along with employee share awards.
+Best practice is to report employee incentives comprised of share award to consultants and employees.
 The employer is required to report the taxable value of shares awarded.
-If the employer report does not match up with the taxable value reported by employees this increases the chances of an enquiry or review.
+If the employer’s report does not match up with the taxable value reported by employees, this increases the chances of an enquiry or review by HMRC.

 We discussed other choices available to the Company.